bcmichael/RNMR-Docs/docs/command/full_command.md

 Upon completion, the current write block of the record, as set and displayed by `PTRB`, is set to the slice that was exported.
 In addition, the current write record, as set and displayed by `PTRA`, is set to rec.
+## INFLVL
+Set info level

+Category: Misc.

+Format: `INFLVL` nam lev

+Defaults: none current

+Description:
+`INFLVL` sets info levels that are then used by other RNMR commands to decide how much information to print to the console.
+The first parameter, nam, specifies which info level to set.
+If nam is omitted RNMR will prompt for it with no default.
+The second parameter, lev, is the level to set and should be an integer that is 0 or greater.
+If lev is omitted RNMR will prompt for it with the current value as a default.
 ## INTG
 Compute integral of spectrum